dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/15 Lecture 15.md

 \CC\units &\to \CC\units \\
 z &\mapsto {q\over z}
 .\]
-This almost pairs up the elements of
+This almost pairs up the elements of this finite set of roots, except it may have fixed points.

 :::